Before CHIDYAUSIKU, CJ, In Chambers

 the Labour Court for an order suspending the arbitral award pending

 the hearing of the appeal.
+That application was made in terms of

-section 89(1)(a) of the Act.
+section 92E(3) as read with section 89(1)(a) of the Act.

 Magaramombe elected to be paid damages in lieu of reinstatement and

 requested the arbitrator to quantify the damages due to him.
+During

-During the quantification proceedings the University unsuccessfully
+the quantification proceedings the University unsuccessfully applied

-and an application for interim relief do not have the effect of
+award and an application for interim relief do not have the effect of

 suspending an arbitral award.
+The arbitrator thereafter awarded

-The arbitrator thereafter awarded Magaramombe the sum of $77,302 as
+Magaramombe the sum of $77,302 as damages.

 On 26 September 2011 the University appealed against the award of